0xADD1E/Databases-Project/Phase1/Description.md

 - The Platform attribute refers to the platform for which the game was initially developed.

 **PokemonApperance**
->*The PokemonAppearance entity contains the data belonging to the PokÈmon appearing in a certain game.
-Each game can contain different PokÈmon, and PokÈmon can appear in more than one game.*
+>*The PokemonAppearance entity contains the data belonging to the Pok√©mon appearing in a certain game.
+Each game can contain different Pok√©mon, and Pok√©mon can appear in more than one game.*
-- The ID attribute is the PokÈmon's designated number
+- The ID attribute is the Pok√©mon's designated number
-- The BaseHp attribute is the base health points stat the PokÈmon begins with
+- The BaseHp attribute is the base health points stat the Pok√©mon begins with
-- The BaseSpeed attribute is the PokÈmon's initial speed stat
+- The BaseSpeed attribute is the Pok√©mon's initial speed stat
-- The BaseAttack attribute is the PokÈmon's initial attack stat
+- The BaseAttack attribute is the Pok√©mon's initial attack stat
-- The BaseDefence attribute is the PokÈmon's initial defense stat
+- The BaseDefence attribute is the Pok√©mon's initial defense stat
-- The BaseSpAttack attribute is the PokÈmon's initial special attack stat
+- The BaseSpAttack attribute is the Pok√©mon's initial special attack stat
-- The BaseSpDefence attribute is the PokÈmon's initial special defense stat
+- The BaseSpDefence attribute is the Pok√©mon's initial special defense stat
 - The Pokemon attribute is a package containing Pokemon, it is the many end of the relation
 - The Game attribute is a package containing Game, it is the many end of the relation

 **PokemonCanLearn**
->*The PokemonCanLearn entity coveys which abilities, at a certain level, a PokÈmon is capable of learning.*
+>*The PokemonCanLearn entity coveys which abilities, at a certain level, a Pok√©mon is capable of learning.*
 - The AtLevel attribute states the level at which an attack can be learned
 - The Appearance attribute is a package containing PokemonAppearance, it is the many end of the relation
 - The Attack attribute is a package containing Attacks, it is the many end of the relation

 **Attacks**
->*The Attacks entity describes the attack abilities which PokÈmon can use.*
+>*The Attacks entity describes the attack abilities which Pok√©mon can use.*
 - The Name attribute is the name of the attack
 - The Priority attribute value decides who attacks first
 - The Accuracy attribute is the likelihood of it hitting the opponent